moore/borromean/spec/ring.md

 }
 ```

-The `StorageMetadata` struct describes the version of the storage as well as the size of each region in bytes and the number of regions in the database.
+The `StorageMetadata` struct describes the version of the storage as
+well as the size of each region in bytes and the number of regions in
+the database.

 ## Region

-The core type of the ring is the `Region`.
-The available storage space is divided up into
+The core type of the database is the `Region`.
+The available storage space
-equal size regions that are ease block aligned.
+is divided up into equal size regions that are ease block aligned.

 ```alloy
 sig Region {